Lobster Mac and Cheese Casserole

-Time to pour the lobster mac and cheese into the mixing bowl.
+Time to pour the pasta mixture into the baking dish.

 Time to add the remaining gruyere cheese to top of this lobsty roni party I have going on.
 I also sprinkle some little bread crumbs on top.

 I place the casserole into the oven and bake it for 20 minutes.

 It’s done!
-I take the lobster macaroni and cheese casserole out and place it on the table.
+I take the macaroni and cheese casserole out and place it on the table.
 I gather the plates in anticipation.